KeatonTech/SUITE/README.md

 # SUITE
 ### Scriptable UI Templating Engine

+**NOTE: SUITE is no longer under active development.
+It was an experimental project designed largely to serve as the backbone of Downplay.fm.
+It does that job well, but has numerous limitations that would prevent it from being a useful general purpose framework.**

 Suite is a lightweight UI framework for web applications inspired by both Facebook's React and Apple's UIKit.
 It aims to abstract out the intricacies of HTML by creating its own view structure comprised of functional components rather than DOM elements.
 This componentized